 - Essex County provides a black and white online map which is very hard to read.

 - South Mountain Conservancy sells a great color, waterproof map ($7) and trail guide ($15).

 - South Mountain Reserve Interactive Map (Android App only) – $4.99

-From the Tulip Springs parking lot, take the yellow-blazed Lenape Trail to the falls.
-Follow the red-dot Hemlock Falls Loop (description below), which circles around and ends up back at the falls.
-Return via the Lenape.
+From the Tulip Springs parking lot, follow the yellow-blazed Lenape Trail to the falls.
+(0.55 miles)

 Crossing the woods road, the trail in about 100 yards makes a sharp right turn and descends gradually along the edge of the ravine on the left (the Lenape Trail is on the other side).
 Bearing right, the trail crosses over the Openwood again.
 Here it runs along the edge of a chasm whose opposite cliff often presents a beautiful icy appearance in winter.
 Very soon you will see Hemlock Falls across the chasm, although it is mostly hidden from view when the trees are in leaf.
 Crossing over the Lenape Trail (yellow blazes) and turning left, the trail makes three hairpin turns as it descends abruptly to a stone footbridge over the brook.